 Penn Libraries receives 5M bequest from medieval historian Elizabeth A R Brown

-You are currently viewing Penn Libraries receives 5M bequest from medieval historian Elizabeth A R Brown
+Artistic representation for Penn Libraries receives 5M bequest from medieval historian Elizabeth A R Brown

 The archive will be named in her honor, and will house a vast collection of rare and unique materials related to medieval history.